amrutafolane/Front-end-for-a-website/README.md

 ---------------------------------------------------------------------------------------------------------------------

-c.
 On the "Contact Us" page (redirected form the "contact us" tab on the main page):

 	i.
 A 4X4 table is made.